 In order to minimize human impact and provide visitors with opportunities for solitude, wilderness permits are only issued to a limited number of people for each trailhead each day.
 Since many trails are very popular, advanced reservations are recommended.

-Permit reservation requests can be made from 24 weeks to seven days in advance of the start of a trip.
-Walk-up permits are available at Yosemite Wilderness Permit Stations the day before or the day of trip entry.
-A reserved or walk-up permit must be acquired for the duration of the summer season.
+From April 29 through October 23, permit reservation requests can be made from 24 weeks to three days in advance of the start of a trip.
+See the Yosemite Wilderness Permits website for more information.
 Outside of these dates, a wilderness permit is still required and must be obtained through self-registration .

 A wilderness permit is required year-round for any overnight stay in the Yosemite Wilderness.

 Wilderness camping and travel is subject to wilderness regulations .
+All permit quotas are based on entry date and entry trailhead.
 All trip participants are responsible for knowing and obeying the conditions of their wilderness permit.
-Routes crossing through Yosemite Valley or that walk sections of the Glacier Point and/or Tioga Road cannot be processed as one permit.
 If you intend to cross through Yosemite Valley, or walk along Glacier Point and/or Tioga Road at any point during this backpacking trip, you will need an additional wilderness permit to re-enter the wilderness.
 The maximum stay for a wilderness permit is 14 nights in Yosemite National Park.

 Application Review: Wilderness permit applications will be reviewed by Yosemite Conservancy Wilderness Reservation Staff.
 Follow your status closely, as you may be required to adapt your itinerary to be in compliance with wilderness regulations or seasonal closures .
 Please research trip planning before submitting your wilderness permit application.
 You are limited to one application per weekly lottery window and six future reservations at any time.

-Late Permit Pickup: If you expect to pick up your permit after 10:00 a.m. on your entry date, login to your recreation.gov account to modify your permit reservation and mark it for late pick-up.
-This must be done prior to 10:00 a.m on your entry date and can only be done within two weeks of your entry date.
+Late Permit Pickup: If you expect to pick up your permit after 11:00 a.m. on your entry date, login to your recreation.gov account to modify your permit reservation and mark it for late pick-up.
+This must be done prior to 11:00 a.m on your entry date and can only be done within one week of your entry date.
+If a permit is not marked for late pick up, it will be cancelled at 11am.

 Cables on Half Dome: If you're planning to hike to the top of Half Dome via the Cables as part of your wilderness itinerary, you must enter the wilderness from a Half Dome eligible trailhead.
-These entry trailheads are: Happy Isles->Little Yosemite Valley, Happy Isles->Past LYV (Donohue Pass Eligible), Glacier Point->Little Yosemite Valley, Sunrise Lakes, Cathedral Lakes, Rafferty Creek->Vogelsang & Mono Meadow.
+These entry trailheads are: Happy Isles->Little Yosemite Valley, Happy Isles->Past LYV (Donohue Pass Eligible), Glacier Point->Little Yosemite Valley (trailhead closed in 2022), Sunrise Lakes, Cathedral Lakes, Rafferty Creek->Vogelsang & Mono Meadow (trailhead closed in 2022).
 If you enter the wilderness from one of these trailheads, your entire group is eligible to go up the Half Dome Cables.
 Additional fees are required.
 You will pay for the Half Dome portion of your permit when you pick up your wilderness permit in person at a Yosemite Wilderness Permit Station .

 Permit fees are non-refundable.
 There will be no refunds offered once a purchase has been made.